 Point of Inquiry uses the Understanding by Design framework, incorporates Common Core Standards and Standards for Literacy in History/Social Studies.

-Point of Inquiry is framed by the Essential Question – "How does a building reveal what is valuable to us?"
+Point of Inquiry is framed by the Essential Question – "How can buildings and artifacts help me to see the history of a place?"

-Point of Inquiry is structured in three parts:
+Point of Inquiry is structured in four parts: